Service

 WE DO NOT RECOMMEND WAX IF

-• Take pain relief medication at least 20 minutes beforehand may help dull your pain receptors (as long as your doctor does not contraindicate it).
+• Take ibuprofen at least 20 minutes beforehand may help dull your pain receptors (as long as your doctor does not contraindicate it).

-• For menstrual cycles, try to schedule your appointment within the first two weeks after ending your cycle (as this is when you retain the least amount of fluid and should be less sensitive).
-We do wax clients if they are currently on their cycle or have heavy flow as long as they wear a tampon and know the risks of being sensitive.
+• For females, try to schedule your appointment within the first 2 weeks after you have ended your cycle, as this is when you are probably retaining the least amount of fluid, and should probably be less sensitive.
+We will still wax our clients if they are on their cycle as long as they wear a tampon and know they will most likely be more sensitive.

-• If you do not wax or shave your hair at all, please do not trim beforehand.
+• If you do not wax or shave your hair at all, please do not trim.
 If trimming is needed, we will do it for you.

 • Do not apply self-tanner, moisturizer, or any abrasive body or facial scrubs.